Roadside Picnic

-The story is published in English in a translation by Antonina W. Bouis.
+The story was published in English in a translation by Antonina W. Bouis.
 A preface to the first American edition was written by Theodore Sturgeon.
 Stanisław Lem wrote an afterword to the German edition of 1977.

+Another English translation by Olena Bormashenko was published in 2012, with a foreword by Ursula K. Le Guin and an afterword by Boris Strugatsky.

 The book has been the source of many adaptations and other inspired works in a variety of media, including stage plays, video games, and television series.
 The 1979 film Stalker, directed by Andrei Tarkovsky, is loosely based on the novel, with a screenplay written by the Strugatsky brothers.
+Later, in 2007, S.T.A.L.K.E.R.: Shadow of Chernobyl, the first installment of a video game franchise taking inspiration from both the book and the film, was released as well.